aidanmorgan/fypm/foundation.md

 The current paradigm of litigation is a reactive and inadequate response to a problem of unprecedented scale and technical complexity.
 The core issue is not a failure of law in the abstract, but the absence of technical infrastructure capable of managing consent and licensing at the scale of the internet.
 FYPM provides a proactive, market-based solution.
 By engineering a technical framework for granular, automated, and consent-based licensing, the Foundation offers a clear and lawful pathway that moves beyond the courtroom.
 This system provides AI developers with legal certainty and ethical access to high-quality training data, while establishing a direct and reliable revenue stream for creators.
 It transforms an adversarial relationship into a mutually agreeable one, creating the conditions for a new, more efficient legal and economic future to emerge.

 ### 1.3 Principle 3: The Imperative of Open and Decentralized Systems
 To ensure fairness, transparency, and resilience, the infrastructure for tracking and compensating content must be open and decentralized.
-A centralized system, controlled by a single corporate or governmental entity, would inevitably replicate the power imbalances and gatekeeping dynamics of the Web2 era, creating a single point of failure and a be at the whim of vested interests.
+A centralized system, controlled by a single corporate or governmental entity, would inevitably replicate the power imbalances and gatekeeping dynamics of the Web2 era, creating a single point of of failure and a be at the whim of vested interests.

 The principles of decentralized finance (DeFi) and Web3 technologies offer a superior architectural model for this future.
 By leveraging technologies like blockchain, these systems can remove costly intermediaries, enhance security through cryptographic immutability, and provide radical transparency in all transactions.
 When applied to the creator economy, this model is transformative.
 It empowers creators with direct ownership, greater control, and true financial independence over their work.
 It ensures fair compensation by programmatically enforcing royalty agreements and minimizing the fees extracted by platforms.